-We will carry out a full risk assessment at least 2 weeks before the start of all trips.
+Staff will carry out a full risk assessment at least 2 weeks before the start of all trips.

-This will be completed using the school's risk assessment template and in appendix 2, and approved by the headteacher and EVC].
+This will be completed using ALPS risk assessment template (Appendix 2), and approved by the Head of School and EVC.
 Existing risk assessments or those provided by the destination itself might also be used to support this process.